We remain open and here to help. Safety remains our priority so we urge you to follow the Government’s guidelines and to shop responsibly.

 April Focus: Growing vegetables

-Growing your own produce is one of the most rewarding things to do in your outdoor space, and with its longer, lighter days, April is the best time to start your ‘grow your own’ project.
-This time of year is best for planning ahead and sowing all of your favourite Christmas vegetables such as parsnips, leeks and of course Brussels sprouts.
+Growing your own produce is one of the most rewarding things to do in your outdoor space.
+And with its longer, lighter days, April is the best time to start your ‘grow your own’ project.
+This time of year is best for planning ahead.
+Get sowing all of your favourite Christmas vegetables such as parsnips, leeks and of course Brussels sprouts.
 At B&Q our selection of vegetable seeds covers a whole range, so you'll always find something, no matter how much space or time you have.

 Take a look at our guides to help you with all your growing projects, full of great advice from when to plant to how to look after them.